 But after watching Musyoki’s performance at Pro Comfort, a light went on for Barahal and Cross.
-Maybe the long-held assumption that people couldn’t run a fast marathon on the islands due to its heat, humidity, and hills was misplaced, too.
+Maybe the long-held assumption that people couldn’t run a fast marathon on the islands because of its heat, humidity, and hills was misplaced, too.
 So began the search for marathon talent to test their hypothesis.

 From that search, and a bit of kismet, emerged another American-educated Kenyan like Musyoki, Ibrahim Hussein.
-Over the next three years, 1985-1987, the little known University of New Mexico grad lowered the Honolulu course record from 2:15:30 to 2:11:43, before going on to become the first African champion in New York City (1987) and Boston (1988, ’90 & ’91).
+Over the next three years, 1985-1987, the little known University of New Mexico grad lowered the Honolulu course record from 2:15:30 to 2:11:43, before becoming the first African champion in New York City (1987) and Boston (1988, ’91 & ’92).

-Hussein kicked open the marathon winner’s circle for Kenyans in races around the world, and established Honolulu as the proving ground of champions, where lightly-regarded new talent was showcased.
+Hussein kicked open the marathon winner’s circle for Kenyans in races around the world, and established Honolulu as the proving ground of champions, where lightly regarded new talent found a showcase.

 But while Kenyans continued to dominate in Honolulu, too, their winning times on Oahu plateaued.
 Only Jimmy Muindi in 2004 could edge out Hussein’s 1986 course record, bringing the mark down just slightly to 2:11:12.

-Last Sunday young Ms. Kosgei bounced back from her 2:20:22 second place finish at the Chicago Marathon October 8th to destroy the 2006 Honolulu women’s record by over 5 minutes.
-What’s more, she ran her 2:22:15 by front-loading her pace, a cardinal error every coach would generally warn against.
+Last Sunday, young Ms. Kosgei bounced back from her 2:20:22 second place finish at the Chicago Marathon October 8th to destroy the 2006 Honolulu women’s record by over 5 minutes.
+What’s more, she ran her 2:22:15 by front-loading her pace, a cardinal error every coach would warn against.

 Notwithstanding, Ms. Kosgei went out at the tail-end of the men’s lead pack with opponents Nancy Kiprop and two-time past Honolulu champ Joyce Chepkirui.
 Granted, conditions by Honolulu standards were quite nice, 71F, 78% humidity, and light NNW breezes at 5 mph.
 Still, 5:01 at the mile, 9:37 at 3K!?
 That’s sub-2:13 pace.